 The bridge area did take a little bit of getting used to.
 The dioptre adjustment is closest to you, a sliding lever that is well protected from accidental knocks and stiff enough to stay in place in everyday use.

 That pushes the focus wheel forward a bit (or at least, it feels like it if you’re used to the ELs or similar), so it takes a while to get used to its position.
 It’s just over a finger wide, and well ridged to make grip easier, and takes exactly two clockwise turns from close focus to infinity, moving ultra-smoothly and with moderate stiffness.

 But you will, I’d guess, still give a little gasp of amazement when you see just how wide the image is – a hugely impressive 139m@1,000m.
-As with all Swarovski’s recent binoculars, you get absolutely full value for that, because there’s only the merest hint of any milkiness at the edge of image.
-These really are ‘walk-in’ views, and made birding in all sorts of habitat easier and more enjoyable
+As with all Swarovski’s recent binoculars, you get absolutely full value for that, because there’s only the merest hint of any milkiness at the edge of the image.
+These really are ‘walk-in’ views and made birding in all sorts of habitats easier and more enjoyable